Nadine and Bill List The Seventeen Most Asked Questions By Travelers To Costa Rica

 Q – When is the hurricane season.

 A – We do not have a hurricane season in Costa Rica.
-We are below the 10 degree hurricane zone and we haven’t experienced a hurricane in the 114 years that records have been kept.
+Costa Rica is 10 degrees from the equator, and not in the normal hurricane zone.

 Q – Which airport should I fly into?

 A – For North West Pacific Beaches & Guanacaste: Liberia (LIR).